BAMresearch/FenicsXConcrete/CONTRIBUTING.md

 The `index.html` file is now located in `docs/_build/html/index.html`.

-Please take note, if this generates or changes files in `docs/api`.
-If so, commit and push tehm as well, since this cannot be done automatically by readthedocs.
+Please take note, this can generates or changes files in `docs/api`.
+If so, commit and push them as well, since this is currently not included in your workflow and cannot be done automatically by readthedocs.
 The `_build` directory is listed in the `.gitignore` and should not be commited.